 Three Minute Thesis

-They say that, on average, it would take nine hours to present an eighty thousand-word thesis to an audience.
+They say that, on average, it would take nine hours to present an 80,000-word thesis to an audience.
 Our competitors have just three minutes.

-The 3-Minute Thesis (3MT) final is a competition held annually for Higher Degree Research candidates across the University.
+The Three Minute Thesis (3MT) final is a competition held annually for Higher Degree Research candidates across the University.
 In just three minutes, using only a static slide, participants present their research – what they’re doing, how they’re doing it and why.
-This year our fifteen finalists, representing a broad range of disciplines across the university, delivered their presentations virtually with over 4000 votes received over a 24-hour period to decide on the People’s Choice Award.